laurakciic/foodie/README.md

 # Foodie

-Foodie represents a Kotlin mobile application for browsing various recipes working with local and remote data sources, such as [Spoonacular API](https://spoonacular.com/food-api) and ROOM database.
+Foodie represents a Kotlin mobile application for browsing various recipes working with local and remote data sources, such as [Spoonacular API](https://spoonacular.com/food-api), SQLite & ROOM.

 This document will be updated as the project progresses.